5 DevOps Mistakes to Avoid

 Deployment strategies include A/B, Blue/Green, and Canary.
 Each recognizes that there are many types of changes and not all are the same standard.

-Applying these means testing changes to verify their quality and executing them with confidence.
+Applying these means you have to test changes to verify their quality and executing them with confidence.
 This process can be repeated via continuous experimentation.

 Mistake #4: Focusing Only on Cost Savings